 - Monsters In Appalachia by Sheryl Monks.
 I love a good set of short stories and this did not disappoint.
 As you might guess, they’re centered around the region known as Appalachia, an area known already for many struggles.
 The people here definitely fit the bill.
 Rating: Four stars (out of five).

 - The Whistler by John Grisham.
 I’ve read every book by Grisham since he started writing.
 He’s been around for so long and has written so many books, that it’s now sort of hit or miss.
 This one was definitely a

 miss for me.
 It was about a whistle blower within the judicial system.
 Not his best work.
 Rating: Two-and-a-half stars.

 - The Unseen World by Liz Moore.
 This was a really cool book.
 It is a combination of a mystery, coming of age, family history, with a touch of science fiction thrown in.
 A girl sees her father start slipping away to Alzheimer’s, and as she grows up and into adulthood, she uncovers many secrets.
-This has definitely been my favorite book that I’ve read so far this year.
+I love this book more than any other I’ve read so far this year.
 Rating: Five stars.

 Books I Read In February 2017

 - The Things We Wish Were True by Marybeth Mayhew Whalen.
 The events take place in a community pool over the course of a summer in small town North Carolina.
 This is a book that is character driven, with a whole bunch of characters narrating chapters.
 Lives change, relationships develop, and self-learning takes place.
 Not bad at all.
 Rating: Four stars.